-- 25.24.
-The CASS auditor shall accept or continue a Client Asset Engagement only when the CASS auditor: - Has reason to believe that all relevant ethical requirements, including independence, will be satisfied: - b.
+- 24. The CASS auditor shall accept or continue a Client Asset Engagement only when the CASS auditor: - a.
+Has reason to believe that all relevant ethical requirements, including independence, will be satisfied; - b.
 The CASS auditor is satisfied that those who are to perform the engagement, including the CASS engagement leader, have had appropriate training and will have the appropriate competence and capabilities; and - c.
-The basis upon which the engagement is to be performed has been agreed between the CASS auditor and the firm, including the CASS auditor's reporting responsibilities to the FCA and to those charged with governance.
+The basis upon which the engagement is to be performed has been agreed between the CASS auditor and the firm, including the CASS auditor's reporting responsibilities to the FCA and also the reporting (as set out in paragraph 135) of the most significant matters requiring attention, in the auditor's professional judgment, to those charged with governance.